If you’re looking for a stunning fall road trip, you won’t find anything more stunning than a New England road trip!

 Found in the scenic Grafton Notch State Park, the Screw Auger Falls makes for a fantastic photo spot.
 Whether you want to get a romantic selfie with your partner, a triumphant picture of you during your road trip, or a scenic image of the foliage – you will get it right here.

 Leaf watching is one of the most exciting activities to partake in while venturing Massachusetts.
-A road trip through this trendy destination is going to leave you feeling extremely fulfilled while giving you insurmountable views of the autumn foliage.
+A road trip through this trendy destination is going to leave you feeling extremely fulfilled while giving you insurmountable views of the colorful trees.

-There are ample routes to take to get a full experience of the magical fall colours.
+There are ample routes to take to get a full experience of the magical fall colors.
 Some of the best for you to drive along are:

 - Battle Road Scenic Byway (14 miles)